CARE ACT 2014

 The local authority should have regard to best practice on efficiency and value for money (see also the Local Government Association Care and Health Efficiency).

-The local authority strategies should adhere to general standards, relevant laws and guidance, including the Committee of Standards in Public Life principles of accountability, regularity and ensuring value for money alongside quality, and the HM Treasury guidance on Managing Public Money.
-Standards should be in line with the codes of practice drawn up by the Ministry of Housing, Communities & Local Government.
+The local authority strategies should adhere to general standards, relevant laws and guidance, including the Committee on Standards in Public Life principles of accountability, regularity and ensuring value for money alongside quality, and the HM Treasury guidance on Managing Public Money.
+Standards should be in line with the codes of practice drawn up by the Department for Levelling Up, Housing and Communities.

 Local authorities should take the lead to engage with a wide range of stakeholders and citizens in order to develop effective approaches to care and support, including through developing the JSNA and a Market Position Statement.
 While the duties under the Care Act fall upon local authorities, successful market shaping is a shared endeavour that requires a range of coordinated action by commissioners and providers, working together with the citizen at the centre.
 Local authorities should engage and cooperate with stakeholders to reflect the range and diversity of communities and people with specific needs, for example: